 The line beginning “I am Sue”, which would sound less unnatural coming from a Faulkner character, sounds completely out of place when spoken by a young child.
 It seems very unlikely that anyone’s internal monologue contains phrases like, “I am so-and-so.”
 I would expect this to be particularly true of young children, who, in my experience, have a very different sense of self.

-Anyway, I though I’d note this before the books are outgrown.
+Anyway, I though I’d note this before the books are outgrown and I forget about them completely.